sei-relativity/lesson-w04d03-ajax-axios/README.md

 AJAX allows web pages to be updated asynchronously by exchanging data with a web server behind the scenes.
 This means that it is possible to update parts of a web page, without reloading the whole page.

+##### XML and JSON
+Back in the day, APIs used to send data in XML format,which is where the X in AJAX comes from.
+However, JSON has become the predominant way to send data over the internet.

+Even though JSON has become the preferred method of data transfer, no one seems in a hurry to start calling AJAX AJAJ.

+When we will use AJAX, we will be sending and receiving JSON.
 Let's take a look at a few sites that use AJAX:

 - https://www.google.com/maps